Gravitational effects on a dissipative two-level atom in the weak-field regime: QME of a two-level atom in a weak gravitational field

 where $\Phi(\bm{x})=-GM/x$ is the gravitational potential produced by the source, and $x=|\bm{x}|$ is the distance from the source.
 We also consider a composite system of two point-like particles bound together, which will later be treated as a two-level atom.
 We assume that the particles are non-relativistic and that the center-of-mass (COM) motion of the composite system is almost at rest.
 The internal motion of the system is nothing but the relative motion of the particles, whose action is given as follows \cite{Zych_2019}:

 where $\mu=m_1 m_2/(m_1+m_2)$ is the reduced mass of the two particles, and $\bm{R}$ and $\bm{r}(t)$ denote the COM and relative coordinates, respectively.
-The $1/r$ binding potential between the two particles characterizes the internal energy level of the composite system.
+The $1/r$ binding potential between the two particles characterizes the internal energy level of the composite system, and $\alpha$ is the coupling constant.
 To get the action \eqref{eq:S_sys2}, the contribution of spacetime curvature was ignored by assuming $|\bm{r}| \ll |\bm{R}|$.
 The two particles are taken to be coupled with a massless scalar quantum field $\phi(x)$, whose free action is

 where $g$ is the determinant of $g_{\mu\nu}$, $g^{\mu\nu}$ is the inverse of $g_{\mu\nu}$ and $\nabla_\mu$ is the covariant derivative in this spacetime.
 The interaction between the particles and the scalar field is introduced as a linear coupling of the field $\phi(x)$ to an external source $J(\bm{q};x)$ induced by the particle trajectories Refs.\cite{Iso_2011,Oshita_2016}: